islainstruments/SF2LV2/README.md

 ### Build Commands

-Just run 'make' the build process is interactive allowing you to enter your source .sf2 file and chosen plugin name.
+Just run 'make' - the build process is interactive allowing you to enter your source .sf2 file and chosen plugin name.
-Additionaly, you can choose to install to the system LV2 folder.
+Additionally, you can choose to install to the system LV2 folder.

 ### Control Parameters